KaMara (KK) White, MHA, MS, NCC, LMHCA, LPC

 KK has authored and published a Children’s book titled, “Brown Girls Can” and recently published a "Brown Girls Can Journal" for teens and tweens.
 She is also the founder of a virtual mentoring program entitled, D.O.P.E.
 (Determined.
 Optimistic.
 Powerful.
 Exceptional) Girls and has independently mentored over 20 girls.

-KK’s scope of practice includes therapeutic techniques around:
+KK’s scope of practice includes techniques around:

 KK specializes in mindfulness, career and life coaching, cognitive behavioral therapy, art therapy, child and adolescent therapy, and play therapy.